spariharcmu24/pui-homework-template-advanced/final-project/README.md

 ### *Libraries and Other Components*

 I am planning on using React to code my website.
 I also plan on using a react calendar component library to add a calendar to the main page of my website, like react-calendar or react-big-calendar.
 I might also use an API that helps to record audio for when users decide to do an audio recording for their self-reflection sessions, such as the MediaStream Recording API.
 I might also decide to include other JS libraries or other components as I code the website.
-*

 ## Generative AI Use Plan

-Outline how you plan to use Generative AI tools to aid in the implementation (\~300 words).

 ### *Tool Use*